MikroElektronika/mikrosdk_click_v2/clicks/thermo23/details.md

 ## Example Description

-> This example demonstrates the use of Thermo 23 click board by reading and displaying the temperature measurements.
+> This example demonstrates the use of Thermo 23 Click board by reading and displaying the temperature measurements.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and logger, and performs the click default configuration which enables continuous conversion and sets the conversion rate to 1 Hz.
+> Initializes the driver and logger, and performs the Click default configuration which enables continuous conversion and sets the conversion rate to 1 Hz.

 ```c